 Unused tablets should be flushed down the toilet.
 Unused buccal films should be removed from the foil packaging first, then flushed down the toilet.

 It is very important that your doctor check your progress while you are using this medicine.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to take it.
 Blood and urine tests may be needed to check for unwanted effects.

 It is against the law and dangerous for anyone else to use your medicine.
-Keep your unused tablets in a safe and secure place.
+Keep your unused tablets and buccal films in a safe and secure place.
 People who are addicted to drugs might want to steal this medicine.

 Before having any kind of surgery (including dental surgery) or emergency treatment, tell the medical doctor or dentist in charge that you are using this medicine.
 Serious unwanted effects can occur if certain medicines are given together with buprenorphine.

 This medicine will add to the effects of alcohol and other central nervous system (CNS) depressants.
 CNS) depressants are medicines that slow down the nervous system, which may cause drowsiness or make you less alert.
 Some examples of CNS depressants are antihistamines or medicine for hay fever, allergies, or colds, sedatives, benzodiazepines, tranquilizers, or sleeping medicine, other prescription pain medicine or narcotics, barbiturates or seizures medicines, muscle relaxants, or anesthetics (numbing medicines), including some dental anesthetics.
 Check with your doctor before taking any of the medicines listed above while you are using this medicine.

 Dizziness, lightheadedness, or fainting may occur when you get up suddenly from a lying or sitting position.
 Getting up slowly may help lessen this problem.
 Also, lying down for a while may relieve the dizziness or lightheadedness.